n8n-io/n8n-nodes-starter/README.md

 5. Browse the examples in `/nodes` and `/credentials`.
 Modify the examples, or replace them with your own nodes.
 6. Update the `package.json` to match your details.
 7. Run `npm run lint` to check for errors or `npm run lintfix` to automatically fix errors when possible.
+8. Test your node locally.
+Refer to [Run your node locally](https://docs.n8n.io/integrations/creating-nodes/test/run-node-locally/) for guidance.
-8. [Publish](https://docs.npmjs.com/packages-and-modules/contributing-packages-to-the-registry) your package to npm.
+9. [Publish](https://docs.npmjs.com/packages-and-modules/contributing-packages-to-the-registry) your package to npm.

 ## More information